Traxw/RORC5/README.md

 # RORC5
-Ruby on Rails Course #5
+Ruby on Rails Course #5 assignment solution for module 1